 Reflecting on an experience: CPR conversation

-I felt really anxious about having this conversation - I had been caring for this patient for some time - he was a dad with young teenage children and I personally felt really sad that he had reached this point in his treatment.
+I felt really anxious about having this conversation – I had been caring for this patient for some time – they were a parent with young teenage children and I personally felt really sad that they had reached this point in their treatment.
 I also was concerned about my confidence to have this necessary conversation in a sensitive manner.

-It was good that I had an existing relationship with this patient and his family.
-Previously, when discussing treatment options with both him and his partner I always felt that these had gone well and they felt able to openly discuss their concerns with me.
-With his permission his partner was also present.
-However, the ward was busy and it was not possible for to have this conversation in a private environment - it was by his bed in the ward.
+It was good that I had an existing relationship with this patient and their family.
+Previously, when discussing treatment options with both the patient and their partner I always felt that these had gone well and they felt able to openly discuss their concerns with me.
+With the patient's permission, their partner was also present.
+However, the ward was busy and it was not possible for to have this conversation in a private environment - it was by the bed in the ward.

 Looking back – despite my apprehension about having this discussion – it was a positive experience.
 On analysis I thought about factors that contributed to this.